 It is the policy of the Technical College of the Lowcountry that all full-time faculty members are required to provide academic advisement to assigned students.
-Adjunct faculty are not assigned advising duties.
-Adjunct faculty members serve as role models.
-Adjunct faculty should refer students to their individual academic advisors for assistance in program planning.
+Exceptions must be approved by the Vice President for Academic Affairs.

-The role of the academic advisor is to assist the student in making sound academic decisions related to program planning, course selection, course load, and academic performance and to act as a liaison between the advisee and college faculty and administrators.
+The role of the academic advisor is to assist the student in making sound academic decisions related to program planning, course selection, course load, and academic performance.
+The advisor will act as a liaison between the advisee and college faculty and administrators.
 Faculty members, with their experiential background and communication skills, are ideal individuals to share the responsibility for quality academics with their individual academic advisees.
 Assisting students as they move through their programs of study at the college is a vital role of full-time faculty.
-Advisors are assigned according to the first letter in the last name of students who have declared a particular program of study, as shown by the curriculum code on the student's application.
+All full-time faculty members are required to provide academic advisement to students.
+Advising assignments are recommended by the division dean and exceptions are approved by the Vice President for Academic Affairs.
+Advisor assignments are determined by two criteria: the first letter of the students' last name and the students declared program of study.
 Admissions counselors assign advisors at the time the student's application to the college is processed.